acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

-CHECKBOXES Misplaced tick or exceptionally unattended check/uncheck when click another wanted item, always works.
+CHECKBOXES Misplaced tick or exceptionally unattended check/uncheck when click another wanted item, always works but can show and false and true, or double true, just like in a html table, you can see the X but not the V, black.